Laaloz/Laaloz/README.md

 I do content on Development and Design, I really enjoy learning languages and frameworks like React and React native, as well SCSS and visual stuff.

-- 🔭 I’m currently working on [Summon Research website](https://www.summon.fi/)
+- 🔭 I’m currently seeking for job opportunities and my latest work was [Summon Research website](https://www.summon.fi/)

 - 🌱 I’m currently learning **[Full Stack open 2021](https://fullstackopen.com/en/)**